Lyubo33/Cassette-music-player/README.md

-#This is my diploma project for my bcse/n
+This is my diploma project for my bcse
-#A music player app using tauri and Rust/n
+A music player app using tauri and Rust
-#Still very half baked, playback works though
+Still very half baked, playback works though